Colons are used after a complete statement to set up a list or a quote

 Incorrect: Andy's favorite movies are: Star Wars, The Graduate, and Pee Wee's Big Adventure.

 The colon is not needed here because "Andy's favorite movies are" is not a complete statement.
 No punctuation is needed after the word "are" in this case.

 Semicolons are used to join two sentences together

 I really hate these shoes; they pinch my toes and give me blisters.

 Brian is the fastest runner on the team; therefore, the coach as him batting lead-off.

-Dashes can be used in place of commas to set of nonessential information that the writer wishes to draw attention to or emphasize
+Dashes can be used in place of commas to draw attention or emphasize

 Mary won the grand prize--a baby camel--in the school raffle.

 Joe is spending the weekend with his second cousin--Bill Gates.

 (Note that you need to type two hyphens to make a dash.)